krishaamer/green-filter-research/research/literature/fintech.md

 #### Financial Inclusion {#financial-inclusion}

 Retail investing can be seen as a form of financial inclusion.
-Ant Group’s Eric Jing in Turrin (2021): *“The financial system of the past 200 years was designed for the industrial era and served only 20% of the population and organizations.
-As we enter the digital age, we must better serve the remaining 80%.”*
+Ant Group’s CEO Eric Jing says in Turrin (2021): *“The financial system of the past 200 years was designed for the industrial era and served only 20% of the population and organizations.
+As we enter the digital age, we must better serve the remaining 80%”.*

+F

 -   Tan (2020) proposes *“financial ecologies”* to understand the dynamic relationships between various actors: investors, advisors, government, where the government plays an active role in growing financial inclusion and responsible financial management.
 However, the paper further suggests that current robo-advisors (available in Singapore) make the investor captive to the agency of AI, making the person lose agency over their financial decisions.